aman0864/Python-Projects/Project 6 (Study Manager)/README.txt

 This code will make a telegram auto messenger bot Which will help us send telegram message again and again continusely

-To see it's video Part 1 please visit this down link https://photos.app.goo.gl/im5yhB6r8n341Hmy5
+To see it's video please visit this down link https://photos.app.goo.gl/im5yhB6r8n341Hmy5